bigcommerce/dev-docs/docs/api-docs/analytics/BODL.md

  <!-- theme:  -->

 The check for BODL is fetched once per page render instead of once for each analytics integration.
 If you want to make an alternate custom version of this data layer object with a unique schema, please use a unique object name.
 A unique object name ensures other apps depending on this default BODL schema do not break.
-We recommend using BODL_YOUR_APP_NAME, so it's unique and easy to determine its purpose.
+We recommend using BODL_YOUR_APP_NAME as the object name so it's unique and easy to understand.

 </div>
 </div>